drBenway/pixi-vn-wiki/start/canvas-tickers.md

 You can use the `tickerAliasToResume` property to resume some tickers that were previously paused. `tickerAliasToResume` is an array of strings that contains the aliases of the canvas components that have the tickers to be resumed.

-## Create your own Ticker
+## Create your own ticker

-Create your own Ticker is very simple, you just need to extend the [TickerBase](/start/canvas-tickers-functions) class, override the `fn` method and implement your own logic.
+Create your own ticker is very simple, you just need to extend the [TickerBase](/start/canvas-tickers-functions) class, override the `fn` method and implement your own logic.

 After that, you must decorate the class with the `@tickerDecorator` decorator.
-The decorator can receive a string that represents the alias of the Ticker.
+The decorator can receive a string that represents the alias of the ticker.
 If the alias is not provided, the class name will be used as the alias.

 To better understand how to create one, a simplified version of the `RotateTicker` class is shown below: